kstenerud/bo/README.md

     $ bo ob2l ib2b 1011
     0000000011010000

+##### Notes on the raw binary type

+If you set the input type to raw binary (B), bo will no longer parse input; rather, it will stream raw input directly to the output function.

 #### Data Width

 Determines how wide of a data field to store the data in: